rails/rails/guides/source/association_basics.md

 end
 ```

-The [`has`][] association supports numerous options which you can read more about [here](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).
+The [`has`][] association supports numerous options which you can read more about in the [`Options` section of the ActiveRecord Associations API](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).
 We'll discuss some of the common use cases below.

 ##### `:class_name`